googlefonts/roboto-flex/README.md

 # Roboto Flex

-This project upgrades Roboto to become a more powerful Variable Font, allowing youu to do more to express and finesse your text.
+This project upgrades Roboto to become a more powerful Variable Font, allowing you to do more to express and finesse your text.

 **[Download latest development TTF](https://github.com/TypeNetwork/Roboto-Flex/raw/master/fonts/RobotoFlex%5Bslnt%2Cwdth%2Cwght%2Copsz%5D.ttf)**